mpinheiro-it/mpinheiro-it/README.md

 NOW

-- :rocket: Learning React JS and TypeScript.
+- :rocket: Learning more on Linux and AWS.

 BIO

-- :computer: Nine years of experience working with IT Support and Operations.<br>
+- :computer: Ten years of experience working with IT Systems Administration and Support.<br>
 - :books: Pursuing a System's Analysis and Development degree.<br>
 - 🌱 Moved by coffee, music and good books.<br>